aws-samples/optimizing-llm-inference-with-quantization/README.md

 # Optimizing Generative AI LLM Inference Deployment on AWS GPUs By Leveraging Quantization with llama.cpp

 This repository provides a *Cloudformation template* to create, evaluate and run quantized Large Language Models (LLMs) with Llama.cpp on Amazon EC2.
-For more detailed information on Benchmarking refer to the Quantization Benchmarks.md file.
+For more detailed information on Benchmarking refer to the [Quantization Benchmarks](Quantization Benchmarks.md) file.

 ## Contents
 - [Results](#results)